Mission-Oriented Innovation to bring more women online! Interview with Noémie Bürkl and Benjamin Kumpf

 The German Federal Ministry for Economic Cooperation and Development (BMZ) and the Organisation for Economic Co-operation and Development (OECD) have launched a joint pilot programme on “Mission-oriented innovation (MOI) to close the gender digital divide”.
 Worldwide, 244 million fewer women than men are online, although an online presence is increasingly essential for social, economic, and democratic participation.

 The gender digital divide is particularly pronounced in low- and middle-income countries (LMICs).
-To address this challenge, BMZ and the OECD Innovation for Development Facility (INDEF) have launched the pilot program.
+To address this challenge, BMZ and the OECD Innovation for Development Facility (INDEF) have launched the joint pilot program.
 Its aim is to support partner governments in closing the gender digital divide and developing suitable implementation strategies using a mission-oriented approach.

 An interview with Noémie Bürkl (Head of Division Digitalisation, BMZ) and Benjamin Kumpf (Head, OECD INDEF) to kick off the programme.